mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```json
 GET /totality-raw/_search?q=coverage:100%
 ```
-THe output should look similar to:
+The output should look similar to:
 ```json
 {
   "took": 7,